Vansh186/poseidon/README.md

-# Calypso
+# Poseidon

-Calypso is Discord bot built with [discord.js](https://github.com/discordjs/discord.js) that started out as a side project, but has now morphed into something much more.
+Poseidon is Discord bot built with [discord.js](https://github.com/discordjs/discord.js) that started out as a side project, but has now morphed into something much more.
 She is a multi-purpose bot with commands ranging from message deletion to random dog pics!
-Calypso was designed with flexibility in mind, making it very easy to modify existing features or add new ones.
+Poseidon was designed with flexibility in mind, making it very easy to modify existing features or add new ones.
 Currently a WIP.

 ## Features